internetarchive/dweb-mirror/API.md

 ##### static init(directories, httpServer, preferredStreamTransports)

 Initialize MirrorFS, should be called before using any other function to tell MirrorFS where to find or get things
-httpServer:  start of URL of server to get files from typically http://dweb.me
+httpServer:  start of URL of server to tell IPFS to get files from typically http://dweb.me

 ##### static setState({directories})
 Indicate to MirrorFS that state has changed, specifically causes it to set its directories property.